tytydraco/yessleep/out/Youve_Never_Looked_Lovelier.md

 At her funeral, everyone from the town gathered around the tiny open casket, and commented how beautiful she was.
 Just as I had wished.

-But that's where this story veers from tragedy to horror.
-You see, every night since then I awake to find her in the small, yellowed bathroom down the hall.
-Not a ghost of her, but her actual decaying form.
+But that's where this story veers from tragedy to horror...

-It goes like this: I awake with a start, blurry eyes to the radio alarm clock.
+It goes like this: each night since Lucy was buried I awake with a start, blurry eyes to the radio alarm clock.
 Squinting until the red numbers come into focus.
 Three in the morning, as always...

-I hear the light tapping along the sink in the bathroom across the hallway.
+I hear a light tapping along the sink in the bathroom across the hallway.
 So I clear the rheum from my eyes and sit upright, in the creaky king-sized bed I used to share with my husband.
 By then I can clearly make out the pitter-patter of little feet on tile.
-And given the familiarity of the noise, I forget for a moment that Lucy is dead, even if she's not technically gone.
+And given the familiarity of the noise, I forget for a moment that Lucy is dead.

 Next comes the sound of running water, then the croaking thump of the pipes as the old faucet is turned off.
 So I slip out of bed, sliding my ratty nightgown against the low count sheets, feeling the horror of regret, as well as true repulsion and terror.
 In these moments, I feel as though I am being carried forward by some oblique yet indefinable momentum.